By Vercel Labs

 Complete HTTP requests & responses

-All of them. dev3000 works with any AI coding assistant that supports MCP (Model Context Protocol)—including Claude Code, Cursor, Windsurf, Codex, and others.
+All of them. dev3000 works with any AI coding assistant that can read a skill file or follow CLI output—including Claude Code, Cursor, Windsurf, Codex, and others.
 It also works standalone in your terminal without any agent.

 Yes.
 Each project gets a dedicated Chrome profile that preserves login state, cookies, and local storage.